Carbon Fiber vs Aluminium Tripod - which one is better for you?

 3. Temperatures

-Something a lot of people don’t know is, that a damaged carbon fiber tripod will behave differently than an aluminium one.
-The big distinction between both materials is that aluminium will bend first and eventually break.
+Something a lot of people don’t know is, that a damaged carbon fiber tripod will behave differently than an aluminum one.
+The big distinction between both materials is that aluminum will bend first and eventually break.
 Carbon though is not ductile and will shatter at its deflection limit.
-Therefor little damages might affect an aluminium version, but the carbon might only bounce back without a scratch.
-Carbon is vulnerable to extremely cold weather though, which means that if you are going to photograph a whole night the Northern Lights under very cold conditions you should make sure that you don’t strike it with anything hard, because it tends to break faster under those conditions.
+Therefore little damage might affect an aluminum version, but the carbon might only bounce back without a scratch.
+Carbon is vulnerable to extremely cold weather though, which means that if you are going to photograph a whole night of the Northern Lights under very cold conditions you should make sure that you don’t strike it with anything hard because it tends to break faster under those conditions.
 It’s probably not something that applies to most of the tripod owners, but it’s good to keep something like that in mind.

-On the other hand you might even prefer carbon under those cold conditions, because it does not chill your hands nearly as much as aluminium does.
+On the other hand, you might even prefer carbon under those cold conditions because it does not chill your hands nearly as much as aluminum does.
 However good tripods usually have a rubber casing, so this shouldn’t affect your decision on a large scale.

 My advice